cumeadi/CanzaTrade/app/frontend/CANZA_TRANSFORMATION.md

 ## Overview

-This document outlines the transformation of OpenTrader into CanzaTrade, an internal trading platform for Canza Finance.
+This document outlines the transformation of CanzaTrade into CanzaTrade, an internal trading platform for Canza Finance.
 The transformation focuses on creating a professional, trustworthy, and intuitive user experience that reflects Canza's established brand identity.

 ## What Has Been Changed

 ### 1. Global Branding Updates

 #### Logo & Title
-- **Before**: OpenTrader branding throughout the application
+- **Before**: CanzaTrade branding throughout the application
 - **After**: CanzaTrade branding with Canza Finance logo and identity
 - **Files Modified**:
   - `index.html` - Updated title and favicon